alien35/budget_calculator/exercise.md

 ## Backend Functions

-A ```v1``` route is used to designate that is is the first version of my mock REST API.
+A ```v1``` route is used to designate that this is the first version of my mock REST API.
 This is written using Firebase Functions and Typescript is used throughout.

 # Testing